GuillaumeDnt2/Trivia99/README.md

 npm i
 ```

-We are going to do same in the frontend directory :
+Do same in the frontend directory :

 ```bash
 cd ../frontend